 Sensmet Analyser integrated in the OMS pilot process.

-“The collaboration with University of Oulu and UROS is a great possibility to prove the capability of our μDOES® technology.
+“The collaboration with University of Oulu is a great possibility to prove the capability of our μDOES® technology.
 We can capture the elemental composition of process water in real-time.
-The accuracy of the data generated by Sensmet µDOES® allows to define the baseline, which can be correlated using statistical and machine learning models with the electrochemical fingerprints of the UROS Sense probes.
+The accuracy of the data generated by Sensmet µDOES® allows to define the baseline, which can be correlated using statistical and machine learning models.
 The possibilities for forecasting are stronger than ever before owing to the sheer amount of physicochemical parameters we are able to extract, “ Sensmet Data Scientist Markus Rauhalahti sums up.

 In collaboration with: